vkammerer/teleporter/README.md

 ## Huh?
 - CSS sizing and positioning properties are a great way to define a web layout.
 Unfortunately, their performance is terrible with animations.
-- CSS transform properties are a great way to smoothly animate an element's position and size.
-Unfortunately, it can be very challenging or even impossible to compute the value to apply between two states.
+- CSS transform properties are a great way to smoothly animate an element's size and position.
+Unfortunately, it can be very challenging to compute the value to apply between two states.

 Haa is a small utility that enables you to animate elements with 'transform', while defining their size and position with usual CSS properties.